RaheelAfzal98/Hackathon-1-Physical-AI-Humanoid-Robotics/README.md

 This repository contains the implementation of a comprehensive textbook on Physical AI and Humanoid Robotics.
 The textbook is organized into four core modules covering fundamental to advanced concepts in robotics, with an integrated RAG (Retrieval-Augmented Generation) system to enhance the learning experience.

+## About This Project

+This textbook was created during a hackathon with significant assistance from an AI coding assistant (Qwen Code) who helped implement and structure the content, features, and architecture.
+The AI assistant helped with:

+- Creating and organizing the Docusaurus-based textbook structure
+- Developing the RAG (Retrieval-Augmented Generation) system
+- Formatting and organizing content across the four core modules
+- Setting up GitHub Actions for automated deployment
+- Implementing clean, maintainable code following best practices
+- Creating consistent, well-structured content across all modules

 ## Architecture

 ### Book Structure